2021 Tour de France, Stage 1 to Stage 11: Stage 1

 With 45 km to go, Tony Martin was brought down by a spectator who was holding a sign, causing a crash which brought down most of the peloton.
 The crash caused the abandonment of Jasha Sütterlin due to injury while the peloton briefly neutralised the race to allow the riders who were held back to latch back on.
 Following a regrouping in the peloton, Schelling was swept up with around 27 km to go, but not before taking enough points to take the lead in the mountains classification.
 With 7.5 km to go, a touch of wheels caused another crash which brought down several riders, with Cyril Lemoine and Ignatas Konovalovas also crashing out of the race.
 Four-time Tour winner Chris Froome was also among the riders to crash heavily but he managed to get up and slowly make his way across the finish line, eventually finishing over 13 minutes in arrears.
 The riders soon battled for position at the front of the peloton as they reached the foot of the final climb of the day.
 With 2.3 km to go, Dries Devenyns took to the front to lead out an attack for team leader Julian Alaphilippe, who immediately created a gap over the rest of the reduced peloton while Pierre Latour unsuccessfully tried to bridge over to Alaphilippe.
-The top two riders from last year's Tour, Tadej Pogačar and Primož Roglič, also tried to bridge over but they were swept up.
+The top two riders from the previous year's Tour, Tadej Pogačar and Primož Roglič, also tried to bridge over but they were swept up.
 Alaphilippe maintained his advantage all the way to the line to take the first maillot jaune of this year's Tour.
 Eight seconds behind, Michael Matthews won the sprint for second while Roglič finished third to take four crucial bonus seconds in the fight for the GC.

 Race organisers stated they were happy to have fans beside the road, but rider safety is paramount, adding that they planned to sue the spectator who caused the crash.
 The next day, French police said they were initiating a manhunt.
 News outlets reported on 30 June that the person concerned, a 30-year old French woman, had turned herself in and was arrested, and that a charge of "involuntarily causing injury" was being considered, an offence that carries a fine of €1,500.
 Due to significant interest in the incident, organisers withdrew their suit against the person on 1 July with general director Christian Prudhomme saying that the incident "has been blown out of proportion."
 The Cyclistes Professionnels Associés ended up filling a suit against the fan.

 The woman, who was not identified, went on trial in Brest in October 2021.
 In December, she was ordered to pay a combined fine of €1,201.